MikeRogers0/MikeRogersIO/_posts/blog/2015-12-02-i18n-rails-examples.md

 For ages I had never fully embraced how time saving the i18n is in Rails, but once I started using it more frequently it started becomming by biggest time saver.

+## Useful tools

+There are two main tools I use to develop while seeing the i18n in action.
+Firstly [`i18n-debug`](https://github.com/fphilipe/i18n-debug) a rails gem that appends the i18n lookups to the logs.
+The second [Quick Language Switcher](https://chrome.google.com/webstore/detail/quick-language-switcher/pmjbhfmaphnpbehdanbjphdcniaelfie/related?hl=en) a chrome extension that allows you to change the `Accept-Language` header.

 ## How i18n decides on the language to use

 Looks at what the browser is requesting (The lang header), if not found it'll fallback to the default.